Vettaiyan: Plot

 Athiyan attempts to arrest Natraj but is transferred to the Economic Offences Wing in retaliation.
-Subsequently, Athiyan collaborates with DSP Nazeema to investigate Natraj under the provisions of the BUDS Act, 2019.
-To gather evidence, Athiyan, with the assistance of his wife, Thara, a social media influencer, collects complaints from parents across the state who claimed to have been defrauded by Nat Academy's online courses.
+Subsequently, Athiyan collaborates with DSP Nazeema to investigate Natraj under the provisions of the BUDS Act 2019.
+To gather evidence, Athiyan, with the assistance of his wife Thara, a social media influencer, collects complaints from parents across the state who claimed to have been defrauded by Nat Academy's online courses.
 Natraj sends goons simultaneously to intimidate Athiyan, Thara, and Roopa, but these attempts are unsuccessful.
-Athiyan learns that a hard disk drive had already been sent by Saranya, and upon recovering, finds proof of Natraj's scams, but Natraj's henchmen kill Patrick during the investigation.
+Athiyan learns that a hard disk drive was sent by Saranya and, upon recovering it, finds proof of Natraj's scams, but Natraj's henchmen kill Patrick during the investigation.
 Swetha bribes the public prosecutor, allowing Natraj to evade a court case.

-Athiyan, lacking concrete evidence linking Natraj to Saranya's murder, with his nephew's help, shares Saranya's final video, revealing Natraj's purported scam and attempted murder on social media.
-Then, he convenes a press meeting to share findings regarding Natraj's scam, exposes Harish's role in falsely implicating Guna, and declares Guna's innocence.
-Police arrest SP Harish and Natraj and the government annuls all MoUs with Nat Academy, leading to its ban.
+Athiyan, lacking concrete evidence linking Natraj to Saranya's murder, with his nephew Dharan's help, shares Saranya's final video, revealing Natraj's purported scam and attempted murder on social media.
+Then he convenes a press conference to share findings on Natraj's scam, expose Harish's role in falsely implicating Guna, and declare Guna's innocence.
+The police arrest Harish and Natraj, and the government annuls all MoUs with Nat Academy, leading to its ban.
 During transportation from Puzhal prison to the court, Natraj escapes custody, taking Roopa hostage.
 Athiyan confronts Natraj and subdues him and his henchmen, securing Natraj's arrest.

-Six months later, Natraj is sentenced to life in prison for Saranya and Patrick’s deaths, and Athiyan steps back from his encounter-driven methods, choosing to let justice take its course.
+Six months later, Natraj is sentenced to life in prison for Saranya and Patrick's deaths, and Athiyan steps back from his encounter-driven methods, supporting Sathyadev and choosing to let justice take its course.